Want to get in touch with your child’s school about having the staff start a Code Club?

 First, you need to know what exactly we do:

-Code Club is a nationwide network of volunteers and educators who run free coding clubs where young people aged 9 to 13 build and share their ideas, learning to program along the way.
+Code Club is a global network of volunteers and educators who run free coding clubs where young people aged 9 to 13 build and share their ideas, learning to program along the way.

 We provide all the resources a club needs, including projects in a variety of popular programing languages such as Scratch and HTML, and lots of cool materials for the classroom.